seanli1988/petclinic/README.md

 ## Define variables

-You define the following variables used in the quickstart.
-Please replace placeholders with valid values.
+Please replace placeholder values in <> with your own.

 ```bash